MuCO: Generative Peptide Cyclization Empowered by Multi-stage Conformation Optimization: Abstract

 \section{Abstract}

-{Modeling peptide cyclization is critical for the virtual screening of candidate peptides with desirable physical and pharmaceutical properties.
+Modeling peptide cyclization is critical for the virtual screening of candidate peptides with desirable physical and pharmaceutical properties.
 This task is challenging because a cyclic peptide often exhibits diverse, ring-shaped conformations, which cannot be well captured by deterministic prediction models derived from linear peptide folding.
 In this study, we propose MuCO (Multi-stage Conformation Optimization), a generative peptide cyclization method that models the distribution of cyclic peptide conformations conditioned on the corresponding linear peptide.
 In principle, MuCO decouples the peptide cyclization task into three stages: topology-aware backbone design, generative side-chain packing, and physics-aware all-atom optimization, thereby generating and optimizing conformations of cyclic peptides in a coarse-to-fine manner.
 This multi-stage framework enables an efficient parallel sampling strategy for conformation generation and allows for rapid exploration of diverse, low-energy conformations.
-Experiments on the large-scale CPSea dataset demonstrate that MuCO significantly outperforms state-of-the-art methods in consistently in physical stability, structural diversity, secondary structure recovery, and computational efficiency, making it a promising computational tool for exploring and designing cyclic peptides.}
+Experiments on the large-scale CPSea dataset demonstrate that MuCO significantly and consistently outperforms state-of-the-art methods in physical stability, structural diversity, secondary structure recovery, and computational efficiency, making it a promising computational tool for exploring and designing cyclic peptides.
+The demo of the proposed method can be found at \url{https://github.com/mianqiu00/MuCO}.